 The DOE didn’t want to have any presence of the NRC on the site, clearly.
 When I was assigned to the site in ‘83, September I went out there, I had done a previous survey of housing and whatnot—before then, my wife and I went out to look at Hanford.
 We got assigned to what she terms as a broom closet.
 You can see it in here.
 It was just a one-room closet, basically.
 A little bigger than a closet maybe, enough room for a desk or so, in the basement of the building in Richland.

-Karen: The Federal Building?
+Steele: The Federal Building?

 Cook: Federal Building.
 Right next to me was the GAO [Government Accountability Office] Office, which was a little bit bigger, but basically a bigger broom closet.
 So, here, the GAO—which they didn’t want either there—and the NRC are sitting next to that.
 What a dreadful decision to put us side-by-side for DOE.

-Karen: Because the GAO was the oversight?
+Steele: Because the GAO was the oversight?

 Cook: We were on the same side, we were doing the same thing.

-Karen: For Congress, yeah.
+Steele: For Congress, yeah.

 Cook: Basically, yes.
 There was a lot of collaboration between GAO and NRC in that regard.
 Right[0:18:00] there, because we visited.

-Karen: Why didn’t they want you there?
+Steele: Why didn’t they want you there?

 Cook: I’m guessing now, because I’ve never asked them why they didn’t want me there.
 In fact, they always would claim they wanted me there.
 It’s a hypothetical question.